 -Hit End to move to the most recent price bar on your chart.

 –F12 to move forward in time one bar at time while looking at historical data (useful for strategy development and learning to read the market).

 -Place your cursor on the vertical scale (price) and if you click you can move up and down, compressing or expanding the price data shown (good for seeing a target or price outside the current range of the chart).

--Place you cursor on the horizontal scale (time) and if you click you can move left or right, zooming in or zooming out the chart (similar to click the + or – buttons or keys).
+-Place your cursor on the horizontal scale (time) and if you click you can move left or right, zooming in or zooming out the chart (similar to click the + or – buttons or keys).

--Double click on the chart to revert to the original scale if you you have made either of the two alterations above.
+-Double click on the chart to revert to the original scale if you have made either of the two alterations above.

 -Go directly to a specific time to date by hitting Enter and then inputting the date in the following format: DD.MM.YY (day month year) followed by HH.MM (hour minute) if you want a specific time of that day.

 Measure Distances – MT4 Tips and Tricks

 There is a “ruler” function in MetaTrader 4 trading software which allows you to easily measure one point on a chart to another.
 A very handy MT4 Tip indeed.